bijonguha/dsa-flashmem/artefacts/getstarted/SETUP_SUPABASE_AND_APP.md

 SELECT count(*) FROM progress;

+## Database Migrations

+After setting up the initial schema, you should run the migration scripts located in the `migration` folder.
+These scripts make incremental changes to the database schema and should be run in numerical order.

+For example:
+`psql -f migration/01_audit_database.sql`
+`psql -f migration/02_cleanup_data.sql`
+`...and so on.`

 ## Safe wipe and reinitialize — Local (supabase CLI + Docker)

 1) Start or stop local environment: